 The severity of an epidemic depends on factors such as the size and health of the population, the nature of the infectious organism, the speed and ease of travel, and the availability of medical services and effective treatments.
 All these factors have changed considerably since the early 19th century, and vary from place to place.

 People are immunised against infectious diseases with vaccines, which contain either fragments of a disease germ or weakened germs.
 These prompt the body to produce cells and antibodies that protect the person from the disease.
 Vaccinations have been used since the 19th century.
 To prevent some diseases, such as measles, from circulating in the community, at least 95% of the population needs to be vaccinated.
-The Ministry of Health’s immunisation target is 95% of 8 month olds fully immunised – in early 2018, 91.7% were immunised.
+The Ministry of Health’s immunisation target is 95% of eight-month-olds fully immunised – in 2018, 91.7% were immunised.

 Some diseases that caused high mortality in the 19th century, such as cholera, scarlet fever and typhoid, have virtually disappeared from developed countries (including New Zealand) due to improvements in personal hygiene, public sanitation, nutrition and health services.
 However, when developed infrastructures collapse during wars or natural disasters, these diseases can sometimes reappear and cause epidemics.